 Rule 1009-1.
-Amendments of Voluntary Petitions, Lists, Schedules and Statements
+Amendments of Voluntary Petitions, Lists, Schedules and Statements.

-(a) General right to amend
+(a) General right to amend.

-- (1) If at any time after the clerk issues notice of the meeting of creditors under section 341 in a case under any chapter under title 11, the debtor amends Schedule D, E or F and/or the creditor matrix to add any creditors, the following procedures shall apply: - (A) The debtor shall pay the prescribed filing fee; - (B) The debtor shall serve upon such additional creditors by first class mail: - (i) A copy of the first notice of meeting of creditors under section 341 with the debtor's full social security account number shown thereon; - (ii) A notice informing the creditors that they have 60 days within which to file a complaint objecting to discharge under section 727 or section 1141 or to the dischargeability of any debt under section 523(c) or to file a motion to seek an extension of time for filing a complaint, unless a longer period of time is provided by Fed.
+- (1) If at any time after the clerk issues notice of the meeting of creditors under section 341 in a case under any chapter under title 11, the debtor amends Schedule D, E or F and/or the creditor matrix to add any creditors, the following procedures shall apply: - (A) The debtor shall pay the prescribed filing fee; - (B) The debtor shall serve upon such additional creditors by first class mail: - (i) A copy of the first notice of meeting of creditors under section 341 with the debtor's full social security account number shown thereon; - (ii) A notice informing the creditors that they have 60 days within which to file a complaint objecting to discharge under section 727 or section 1141 or to the dischargeability of any debt under section 523(c); to file a motion objecting to discharge under section 727 or section 1328; or to file a motion to seek an extension of time for filing a complaint or motion objecting to discharge, unless a longer period of time is provided by Fed.
 R. Bankr.
-P. 4004, 4007 or 9006; - (iii) A notice informing the creditors that they have 21 days to request the United States Trustee to schedule an adjourned section 341 meeting of creditors; and
+P. 4004, 4007 or 9006;